-All updated home AC equipment have R410a, also known as Puron.
+All updated home AC equipment in Livermore have R410a, also known as Puron.
 But this refrigerant will consequently be discontinued.
-This is a result of a sustained attention on reducing chemicals known to affect the environment.
+This is a result of a sustained attention on reducing chemicals known to negatively affect the environment.

 To understand the “why” behind cooling restrictions, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million houses in the U.S. have cooling systems, according to the U.S. Department of Energy.